eserie/wax-ml/README.md

 - pandas and xarray "accessors" permitting to apply any function implemented with Haiku module on `DataFrame`, `Series`, `Dataset`, `DataArray` data containers.

-- Ready-to-use exponential moving average, variance and covariance filters.
+- Ready-to-use exponential moving average, variance, and covariance filters.
   - for JAX users: as Haiku modules (`EWMA`, ... see the complete list in our [API documentation](https://wax-ml.readthedocs.io/en/latest/wax.modules.html) ),